 Most women will no longer have diabetes after the baby is born.
 However, some women will continue to have high blood glucose levels after delivery.
 An oral glucose tolerance test (OGTT) is very important to check that blood glucose levels have returned to normal.
 You will be advised to have this test 6-12 weeks after your baby is born (or as soon as possible after this time).

-Remember to remind your doctor (general practitioner) that you have had gestational diabetes.
+An OGTT is the best way to check that your blood glucose levels have returned to the healthy range.
+Remember to remind your general practitioner (GP) that you have had gestational diabetes